-(1) SFTs include both relative amount of recognized financial instruments and collaterals that are not netted on balance sheet but reduce credit risk.

-Collaterals of derivatives correspond only to those that mitigate for capital purpose.

-(2) Positive mark to market of derivatives is included.

-(3) Includes solely the amount of reverse repo transactions
+- (1) SFTs include both relative amount of recognized financial instruments and collaterals that are not netted on balance sheet but reduce credit risk.
+Collaterals of derivatives correspond only to those that mitigate for capital purpose - (2) Positive mark to market of derivatives is included - (3) Includes solely the amount of reverse repo transactions

-Below, there is a complete overview of the methods used to calculate the regulatory requirements for counterparty credit risk and the main parameters of each method (excluding requirements for CVA and exposures offset through a CCP, which are shown in tables CCR2 and CCR8, respectively).
+Below, there is a complete overview of the methods used to calculate the regulatory requirements for counterparty credit risk and the main parameters of each method (excluding

-TABLE 37: EU CCR1 - Analysis of counterparty credit risk exposure by approach
+Table 37.
+EU CCR1 - Analysis of CCR exposure by approach (Million Euros)